Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 Left: much of the engine hidden by red girder.
 Note removed windows against wall.
 Right: close up of mechanisms.

-engine controls on left, electricity supply to relatively modern (1960s?) wall mounted metal control box.
+On left, electricity supply to a 1960s? style wall-mounted metal control box.
 Key switch on/off, start, stop, heater, meter reading from zero to 60 A. (amps?) and a Venner digital hours-run recorder which must be pre-1970 as company acquired then by AMF and products marked as AMF Venner.
+I wonder whether this box controled another motor?

 On right, a pair of antique-looking Arkon wooden-faced meters, recording metres from zero to 3.0m.
-'Metres' suggests continental manufacture.
+'Metres' rather that feet and inches suggests continental manufacture.
 My guess is that they recorded heights or depths of water in the field drain and river.
 However, there appears to be copper pipes to/from the pump.
 The current Arkon company is only 20 years old, based in Checkosloakia, specialising in flow meters.

 Left, belt from motor driving pump; inlet pipe through wall; valve.